Africa Agenda – Editorial Policy

 Africa Agenda is driven by the need to change this one-sided narrative of African News.
 We use this website, journalistic tools, and events, including our Africa News Matters website, as platforms for critical engagement and news analysis about the African continent.

 This editorial policy aims to build from the tremendous energy and knowledge of volunteer journalists and bloggers across the globe who bring special knowledge, experience, and insights to provide vibrant news and opportunities from within and outside the African continent.

-Editorial responsibility rests with the Africa Agenda’s web editor.
-Africa Agenda reserves the right to make reasonable changes to submitted work for clarity, flow and consistency.
-Content submitted that requires substantive edits will be returned for correction or will require the writer’s permission.
+Editorial discretion rests with Africa Agenda’s web editor.
+The organization reserves the right to make reasonable changes to submitted work for clarity, flow, and consistency.
+Content submitted that requires substantive edits will be returned for correction.

 Diversity of Opinion

 Africa Agenda seeks to be inclusive ─ sharing extensive and diverse opinions ─ yet being fair, respectful, and open-minded.
 However, the organization encourages contributors, as well as commenters and subscribers on its website (s) to show respected for each others.
 Africa Agenda does not and will not allow profane language to be used on any of its materials, including the Africa agenda and Africa News Matters websites.